cap-js/docs/advanced/publishing-apis/openapi.md

 );
 ```

-This annotation can be used in root, entity and in function/action level.
+`Extensions` annotation can be used in root, entity and in function/action level.

 ## Frequently Asked Questions { #faq label='FAQs'}